 These technical improvements should facilitate Google’s crawling and indexing of your clinic’s website, as well as help it to understand the importance of specific pages and the meaning of their content.

 This is far from a comprehensive article on technical SEO, but here are some of the important technical improvements that can often be made to a plastic surgery website.

 It is advisable to Noindex automated archive pages created by WordPress, such as tag, author, category, and other similar archives.
 These pages seldom provide any value to search engines and prospective patients, so it is usually beneficial to omit them from the search results.

 Usually, we will “noindex, follow” these archive pages, which will prevent them from showing in the search engine results, but still allow them to pass link equity and help create a cluster of content around specific topics through internal linking.

-Ensuring breadcrumbs Are On All Procedure Pages
+6. Ensure Breadcrumbs Are on All Procedure Pages

 Breadcrumbs help your website visitors navigate between the pages they are currently on and other pages higher in the website’s hierarchy.
 They also help Google understand the architecture of your website.

 This can be of particular importance when executing a location page strategy, in which you may create procedure pages to target “procedure + city” queries.

 Using breadcrumbs and establishing a strong internal linking structure between all of these pages can help your plastic surgery practice start showing up on page 1 of Google not only in the location where you are physically located, but in any market you wish to target.
 We’ll go more into detail on this later.

 7. Ensure Your Clinic’s Website Passes Google’s Core Web Vitals